snowplow/documentation/docs/collecting-data/collecting-data-from-third-parties/adjust-webhook/index.md

 ## How the integration works: an overview

-The integration uses the [Adjust Callback 34](https://docs.adjust.com/en/callbacks/).
+The integration uses the [Adjust Callback](https://docs.adjust.com/en/callbacks/).
 We will configure this to send an app install event to the Snowplow collector when an app is installed, with the attribution data attached.
 In addition, we will set this up to send a reattribution event every time this occurs in Adjust to Snowplow.
 Again, this will contain all the data we need to figure out what drove an earlier app installation.

-On the Snowplow side, we will use the [Iglu webhook adapter 27](https://github.com/snowplow/snowplow/wiki/Iglu-webhook-adapter) to ensure that the event is correctly received and processed.
+On the Snowplow side, we will use the [Iglu webhook adapter](/docs/collecting-data/collecting-data-from-third-parties/iglu-webhook/index.md) to ensure that the event is correctly received and processed.
 We will create a schema for the event that matches the structure of the data sent from Adjust.

 The guide is illustrative.
 One of the nice things about Adjust is that it gives you a huge amount of flexibility about what data you want to send into Snowplow and how.
 One of the great things about Snowplow is that it is flexible enough to work with very many structures of data, just so long as it knows the schema that the data adheres to.
 So there are lots of ways you can adapt the following setup.
 It should be a good start for most users however.